Homap/ostrich_PAR_analysis/code/analysis/ld/README.md

 |superscaffold26 |1306  |  1766   | 1.0000 | 1.0049 | 0.2063 | 0.16   | 0.99   | 460|

 ## Calculate mean LD in 200 kb windows by sliding window analysis

+For this, we are looking at each scaffold separately and we are missing the connection between the scaffolds.
 ```
 for scaffold in $(cat ../data/bed/par_scaf.bed ../data/bed/nonpar_scaf.bed \
 | grep -v "^chrom" | cut -f1 | sort | uniq)